On the cutting edge, digital still cameras for film. Part 2

-In part 1 I talked about why we are looking at using digital still camera for this documentary.
-In this post I’ll be talking about the advantages of using these camera.
+In part 1 I talked about why we are looking at using digital still cameras for this documentary.
+In this post I’ll be talking about the advantages of using these cameras.

 In order to make a proper assessment of this equipment we researched what the capabilities of these cameras were and why someone would want to use them.